InvertGames/uFrame.Documentation/pages/event-aggregator.md

 Event Aggregator is a class that allows you to subscribe to [Events](events.md) and publish them.

-Events are nothing more that a simple type with data like this `ServiceLoaderEvent`:
+Events are nothing more than a simple type with data like this `ServiceLoaderEvent`:

 ```csharp
 public class ServiceLoaderEvent {